govuk-one-login/orchestration-frontend/infrastructure/README.md

 ./provision_all.sh <environment>
 ```

-## Deploying Dev
+## Provisioning Dev

-When deploying the dev resources there are some that need to be done manually.
+When provisioning the dev resources there are some that need to be done manually.
 This is due to the dev environment being in
 the same account as other environments.
-Therefore the ECR needs to be deployed using the `provision_dev.sh` script as the stack needs to be uniquely named.
+As a temporary way to deploy provisioned resources the `provision_dev.sh` script should be run in addition to the `provision_all.sh` script.
+The `provision_dev.sh` script is needed to deploy a `dev` ECR as the stack needs to be uniquely named.

 ```shell
 ./provision_dev.sh